-- CA27: Natural Flood Risk Mitigation To encourage the use natural flood risk mitigation or nature based solutions including integrated wetlands, green infrastructure, and Sustainable Drainage Systems (SuDS) as part of wider adaptation and mitigation responses to achieve flood resilience. - CA8: Climate Adaptation Actions in the Built Environment Development proposals should demonstrate sustainable design principles for new buildings/services/site.
+- CA27: Natural Flood Risk Mitigation To encourage the use of natural flood risk mitigation or nature based solutions including integrated wetlands, green infrastructure, and Sustainable Drainage Systems (SuDS) as part of wider adaptation and mitigation responses to achieve flood resilience. - CA8: Climate Adaptation Actions in the Built Environment Development proposals (should) (must) demonstrate sustainable, (climate adaptation), circular design principles for new buildings / services / site.
 The Council will promote and support development which is resilient to climate change.
-This would include: - a. measures such as green roofs and green walls to reduce internal overheating and the urban heat island effect; - ensuring the efficient use of natural resources (including water) and making the most of natural systems both within and around buildings; - c. minimising pollution by reducing surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems (SuDS);

-- d. reducing flood risk, damage to property from extreme eventsresidential, public and commercial; - e. reducing risks from temperature extremes and extreme weather events to critical infrastructure such as roads, communication networks, the water/drainage network, and energy supply; - f. promoting and protecting biodiversity and green infrastructure.
+This would include: - a. measures such as green roofs and green walls to reduce internal overheating and the urban heat island effect; - ensuring the efficient use of natural resources (including water) and making the most of natural systems both within and around buildings; - minimising pollution by reducing surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems (SuDS); - d. reducing flood risk, damage to property from extreme events-residential, public and commercial; - e. reducing risks from temperature extremes and extreme weather events to critical infrastructure such as roads, communication networks, the water/drainage network, and energy supply; - f. promoting {, developing} and protecting biodiversity, {novel urban ecosystems} and green infrastructure.